-Project PNPAS - National Programme for the Promotion of Healthy Eating Type of good practice All life cycles Country Portugal Aim To improve the nutritional status and health of the Portuguese population in order to prevent common chronic diseases.
-Objectives - To increase the knowledge about food consumption by the Portuguese population, its determinants and consequences - To modify the availability of certain foods, namely in schools, workplaces and public spaces - To inform and empower the population in general, especially the most disadvantaged groups, on how to purchase, cook and store healthy foods - To identify and promote crosscutting actions to encourage the consumption of good nutritional quality foods with the collaboration of other public and private sectors, namely in the areas of agriculture, sports, environment, education, social security and municipalities - To improve the qualification and mode of action of the different professionals who, through their activity, may influence knowledge, attitudes and behaviours in the food area Level of National policy locally implemented intervention Location / setting Population level Target group(s) All age groups; deprived neighbourhoods Transfer / scaling- Based on international documents and key European and WHO policies, strategies and up recommendations in the area of food and nutrition.
-Major - Health education activities characteristics - Intersectoral collaboration - Collaboration with the food industry, catering, advertisement sectors etc. - Key stakeholders training Short description The PNAPS is a national policy for healthy eating, which was designed and coordinated by the Directorate General of Health.
-The PNPAS has five general goals that are reached by a set of activities: a) The systematic collection of indicators on nutritional status, food consumption and its determinants, the assessment of food insecurity situations, and the dissemination of best practices. b) The change in the offer of certain foods (with high sugar, salt and fat content), by controlling their supply and sales in schools, health and social support institutions and in the workplace, through a coordinated action with the food industry and the catering sector and as well through other activities. c) The increase in food and nutrition literacy, particularly the most disadvantaged ones, towards healthy choices and eating practices, and the encouragement of best practices on labelling, advertising and marketing of food products. d) The identification and promotion of cross-sectional actions with other sectors of society, namely agriculture, sports, environment, education, municipalities and social security, should encourage the consumption of foods of vegetable origin, develop electronic tools that enable planning healthy, easy-to-use and affordable menus with price information, and develop a network at municipality level for monitoring best practices and projects in the area of the promotion of healthy eating for citizens.e) The improvement of education, qualification and mode of action of different professionals who can influence quality eating habits, namely at the level of the health sector, schools, municipalities, the tourism and catering sector or social security.
+PNPAS - NATIONA L PROGRAMME FOR THE PROMOTION OF HEALTHY EATING TYPE OF GOOD PRACTICE All life cycles COUNTRY Portugal AIM To improve the nutritional status and health of the Portuguese population in order to prevent common chronic diseases.
+OBJECTIVES • To increase the knowledge about food consumption by the Portuguese population, its determinants and consequences To modify the availability of certain foods, namely in schools, workplaces and public spaces To inform and empower the population in general, especially the most disadvantaged groups, on how to purchase, cook and store healthy foods • To identify and promote cross-cutting actions to encourage the consumption of good nutritional quality foods with the collaboration of other public and private sectors, namely in the areas of agriculture, sports, environment, education, social security and municipalities • To improve the qualification and mode of action of the different professionals who, through their activity, may influence knowledge, attitudes and behaviours in the food area LEVEL OF INTERVENTION National policy locally implemented LOCATION / SETTING Population level TARGET GROUP(S) All age groups; deprived neighbourhoods TRANSFER / SCALING- UP Based on international documents and key European and WHO policies, strategies and recommendations in the area of food and nutrition.
+MAJOR CHARACTERISTICS Health education activities Intersectoral collaboration Collaboration with the food industry, catering, advertisement sectors etc. Key stakeholders training SHORT DESCRIPTION The PNAPS is a national policy for healthy eating, which was designed and coordinated by the Directorate General of Health.
+The PNPAS has five general goals that are reached by a set of activities: a.The systematic collection of indicators on nutritional status, food consumption and its determinants, the assessment of food insecurity situations, and the dissemination of best practices. b.The change in the marketing of certain foods (with high sugar, salt and fat content), by controlling their supply and sales in schools, health and social support institutions and in the workplace, through a coordinated action with the food industry and the catering sector and as well through other activities. c.
+The increase in food and nutrition literacy, particularly the most disadvantaged ones, towards healthy choices and eating practices, and the encouragement of best practices on labelling, advertising and marketing of food products. d.The identification and promotion of cross-sectional actions with other sectors of society, namely agriculture, sports, environment, education, municipalities and social security, should encourage the consumption of foods of vegetable origin, develop electronic tools that enable planning healthy, easy-to-use and affordable menus with price information, and develop a network at municipality level for monitoring best practices and projects in the area of the promotion of healthy eating for citizens. e.
+The improvement of education, qualification and mode of action of different professionals who can influence quality eating habits, namely at the level of the health sector, schools, municipalities, the tourism and catering sector or social security.
 The PNPAS is articulated with National Health Plan 2012-2016.
 Monitoring in 2013 and 2014 shows that the indicators are reaching their targets.
 Monitoring and some evidence show a need for information about nutritional status, food and nutritional literacy campaigns, specifically to healthcare professional and the older population.